Help a Collie Come Home – Volunteer With Us!

 I would be remiss if I didn't mention some of the more memorable fosters.
 Sammy's foster mom on another occasion met me at 3am off MA495 to transfer another collie as we returned from NYS.
 Thank you to the 12 fosters who treated the Collies with heart worm.
 Thank you to the two foster moms who survived having puppies.
 Thank you to the foster mom who resuscitated the still born puppy.
 The foster collies thank their foster families: who have required immediate treatment for neurological seizures, who joined her before she crossed the rainbow bridge (the entire family joined her at the vet at 11pm on a week night), who had 6 months of GI issues, who required reconstructive surgery of his jaw so he could eat and drink normally, who's foster mom and dad rushed her to multiple emergency veterinarians in Portland, Maine because of Von Willebrands disease which wasn't diagnosed until post spay, who's foster mom met me on the shores of Lake Winnipesaukee at 4am to bring home her 31 day escapee, and the collie who required emergency veterinary surgical care to save her life.
 This is just a sample of the work our fosters do and my apologies for not making this an all inclusive list.

 Fostering is not a trial adoption nor is it a shortcut to adoption.
 Fostering is a bridge for the collie from their past to their future.
 Are you willing to make this type of commitment?
-Thank fully our fosters homes do!
-One of our foster home homes has had close to 100 foster collies another foster home in excess of 30!
+Thankfully our foster homes do!
+One of our foster homes has had close to 100 foster collies another foster home in excess of 30!
 As one of our former foster homes said about a vision impaired collie that I adopted "There is nothing more rewarding than seeing your foster collie a year later with their new family".
 The CRLNE foster homes all have the heartfelt appreciation of the CRLNE board.